 A potting mix specifically designed for orchids is a great choice.
 These are well-draining mixes that contain plenty of chunky material.
 The All-Natural potting mix by Perfect Plants is a good one.

-If you want to make your own mix, combine 3/4 bark chips with 1/4 peat moss.
+To make your own mix, combine 3/4 bark chips with 1/4 peat moss.

 For more, see our essential guide to the best orchid plant soil mix.